Sustainable wrapping ideas

 Rebekah Chol is the pro when it comes to luxury gift wrapping with an eco-friendly mindset.
 She uses a range of recycled kraft paper, screen-printed using water based inks with 100% biodegradable pigments, which are gentler on the environment.
 She also uses textile wraps like recycled cotton for a lovely, luxurious finish, and Korean bojagi wraps, typically made from silk and ramie.

 Rebekah doesn't skimp on the embellishments, either.
 Instead, she uses ribbon woven with yarns made from 100% used plastic bottles and, instead of plastic gift bows, decorates her presents with dried flowers, foliage and grass - all compostable and safe to chuck in a garden waste recycling bin.
 She even uses eco-friendly double-sided tape which is solvent-free, acid-free and non-toxic.
-Get more tips on eco-wrapping from Rebekah by signing up to one of her eco-wrapping southeast London workshops this month.

 For another recycled paper wrapping alternative, try Re-wrapped: the London-based brand makes wrapping paper and cards using 100% recycled, unbleached paper and eco-friendly vegetable-based inks, so the wrap can be recycled afterwards.